Tinche/bower-cache/README.md

 ## Install

-We strongly suggest installing into a virtualenv.
+We strongly suggest installing into a virtualenv, and updating pip and setuptools inside the virtualenv first.

     virtualenv .
     . bin/activate
+    pip install -U pip setuptools
     pip install bower-cache

 ## Create a site